 I’m so curious… will you describe some of your specific responsibilities at the gallery?

 I handle things like our contracts and agreements with artists, creating budgets for advertising and promotion, or if extra money is needed for a show’s production or a special project, as well as marketing plans for our shows.
 It can get a bit hectic, especially with the contracts because renewing them with artists we like can be a pain.
 I’ve been thinking of getting some contract lifecycle management software to ease the work on that side at least.
-I also work with press.
-Most of the decisions concerning the gallery’s creative direction, including things like themes and ideas for shows, show titles, stuff like that- who to work with and how we can be a better partner for artists- those things are typically a collaborative effort between Lawren and myself.
+I also work with press, but most of the decisions concerning the gallery’s creative direction, including things like themes and ideas for shows, show titles, stuff like that- who to work with and how we can be a better partner for artists- those things are typically a collaborative effort between Lawren and myself.
 We share one big office space and spend time every day spit balling, discussing, and sometimes debating those things.

-In addition to overseeing the general curatorial direction of the gallery, I handle things like the design and maintenance of our website, the management of our social media accounts, the design and creation of all our promotional graphics, as well as the any administrative work.
+In addition to overseeing the general curatorial direction of the gallery, I handle things like the design and maintenance of our website, the management of our social media accounts, the design and creation of all our promotional graphics, as well as any administrative work.
 Despite the fact that I thought I had zero reasons to get an undergraduate degree in accounting, I used to do all the bookkeeping, but this became a pretty time-consuming job.
 A friend pointed me towards an article called ‘freshbooks vs quickbooks‘ and as soon as I read it I decided this sort of software was the way forward.
 Other people may prefer other options though.
 I like to keep things in-house as much as possible, but some may find hiring a Xero Accountant Melbourne, or based elsewhere, is the way forward.
 For the most part, all the artist relations are pretty much split evenly between Patrick and me… it’s a part of the job that tends to take the most time and effort.

 Who came up with the name Arch Enemy Arts?
 Is there a backstory?